lxc/incus/doc/authentication.md

 For `HTTP-01`, Incus will cause `lego` to temporarily listen on port `80` so the the HTTP challenge can go through.
 If your Incus server sits behind a reverse proxy, you'll need that reverse proxy to redirect HTTP traffic to HTTPS.

+For ACME services that require External Account Binding (EAB), set both {config:option}`server-acme:acme.eab.kid` and {config:option}`server-acme:acme.eab.hmac` to the values provided by your ACME service.

 ## Failure scenarios

 In the following scenarios, authentication is expected to fail.